-Up to 12 weeks of pregnancy, abortion is a simple procedure performed by suction (vacuum aspiration).
-The procedure takes about 5 to 10 minutes, with additional time for preparation and recovery.
+Up to 12 weeks of pregnancy, abortion is a simple in-clinic procedure performed by gentle suction (vacuum aspiration) to remove the pregnancy from your uterus.
+The procedure itself takes about 5 to 10 minutes, with additional time at Choices for preparation and recovery.

-Over 12 weeks of pregnancy the procedure is called “D&E” (dilation and evacuation), which refers to gentle opening of the cervix and emptying the uterus using suction and surgical instruments.
+From 12 to 24 weeks of pregnancy, the procedure is called “D&E” (dilation and evacuation).
 This is a two-day procedure.
-On day one, a sterile product made specifically to dilate is placed into the cervix by a doctor.
+On day one, your doctor will begin the procedure by inserting laminaria, a sterile product made specifically to dilate (open) the cervix.
+You can talk about this with a Counselor, and, if you choose, you can be put to sleep for the few minutes it takes for laminaria to be inserted.
+After this is completed, you can then go home.
 This procedure takes only a few minutes, but you will be at Choices for approximately 2 hours, including lab work and a private session with a Counselor where you will have a chance to talk about the procedure and raise any questions or concerns you may have.
-On day two the procedure is completed.
-Although this procedure takes only 10-15 minutes, you should plan on being at Choices for several hours to include pre-operative preparation and recovery.
+On day two the doctor will safely empty your uterus using gentle suction and medical tools.
+If you choose to, and if there are no medical contraindications, you will have deep sedation for a surgical abortion which will put you completely asleep during the procedure so you will not feel any pain.
+The procedure takes only 5-20 minutes, depending on how far along in pregnancy you are, but you should plan on being at Choices for several hours to include pre-operative preparation and recovery.

 Dilation and Curettage (D&C) is a brief, safe surgical procedure to open the cervix and empty the contents of the uterus, usually using suction (vacuum aspiration).
 It is the most common method for treating early miscarriage as well as the preferred method of abortion up to 12 weeks of pregnancy.

-In most cases, surgical abortion is completely effective.
+In almost all cases, surgical abortion is completely effective.
 A small percentage of cases will require reaspiration if unusual bleeding occurs or if there is retained tissue.

 If you have had a C-Section, there are certain limitations for surgical abortions at Choices.
 If you are in your first trimester (3 months) of pregnancy, you cannot have an abortion at Choices if you have had more than 3 C-sections.
 If you are 13-17 weeks pregnant, you cannot have an abortion at Choices if you have had more than 2 C-sections.
 If you are 18-20 weeks, you cannot have an abortion at Choices if you have had more than 1 C-Section.
 If you are more than 20 weeks pregnant, you cannot have an abortion at Choices if you have had a C-Section.